 Once you have nailed your cookie recipe, you finally feel like you can step back and just enjoy.
-Until you realize that there are still some finer details to consider, like how long to let cookies cool.
-How long is the ‘right’ amount of time?
+Until you realize that there are still some finer details to consider, like how long should cookies cool.
+How long do cookies take to cool?
 Five to ten minutes is always the goal.

 Who’s ready to bake and cool?